improbable-andreaskrugersen/spatialstein3d-docs/chapter1.md

 ## Building

-Open a terminal in the `chapter1` folder and run
+Open a terminal in the project folder and run

 `bazel build //client/src:spatialstein3d -c opt`